-The first round of expansion of the DNS namespace had taken place in November 2000, when ICANN's Board of Directors selected seven proposals for new gTLDs.
-Those selected were: .aero, .biz, .coop, .info, .museum, .name and .pro.
+The first round of expansion of the DNS namespace took place in November 2000, when ICANN's Board of Directors selected seven proposals for new gTLDs.
+Those selected were: AERO, BIZ, COOP, INFO, MUSEUM, NAME, and PRO.
 This was the first effort to expand the domain name system (DNS) since the 1980s, other than by adding "country code top-level domains" that correspond to particular countries or territories.
 At the time, ICANN received over 40 applications for new gTLDs, but it had determined that, as a "proof-of-concept," it would select far fewer.
-Among those who applied but were not selected were applicants for POST, TEL-Pulver, TEL-Telnic, TRAVEL and XXX (see http://www.icann.org/tlds/report/report-appb-09nov00.htm).
+The TLDs for which applications were submitted in both 2000 and 2004 include MOBI (by Nokia Corporation), POST (by the Universal Postal Union), TEL-Pulver (by